YuzheHao/gacha_prob/README.md

 2. After 49th gachas, each gacha that doesn't hit a 6-star character will make increase this hit probality by 2%, for example, if 50th gacha didn't hit a 6-star, then the hit probablity of 51th gacha will become 4%... if 99th were also hitting no 6-star, the hit prob of 100th will become 100%;
 3. Every time when hitting a 6-star, the hit prob will get back to 2%, and reset the next gacha as the 1st gacha.

+## [People's wrong cognition]
+And based on this calculation, a lot of people like to say "I have 170 gacha chances, and since the **expected gacha times for a 6-star is 34**, I might get 5 6-star characters!"
+I disagree with this, I believe with 170 chances, the expected 6-star should be around 3, not 5.
+We should use 50 as our expected time for getting a 6-star rather than 34.

 ## [About where the "34" comes from]
 About this number "34", is calculated as "expected value" of this model, which is:
 ```python